FooSoft/homemaker/README.md

 ## Command Macros ##

-It can often be convenient to execute certain commands repeatedly within task blocks to install packages, clone git repositories, etc. Homemaker provides macro blocks for this purpose; you can specify a command *prefix* and *suffix* that is used to wrap the parameters you provide.
+It is often convenient to execute certain commands repeatedly within task blocks to install packages, clone git repositories, etc. Homemaker provides macro blocks for this purpose; you can specify a command *prefix* and *suffix* that is used to wrap the parameters you provide.
 For example, you can declare a macro for `apt-get install` and with the declaration shown below (much like tasks, macro declarations are global).

 ```
-[macros.apt-install]
+[macros.install]
     prefix = ["sudo", "apt-get", "install", "-y"]
 ```